hoangsvit/eplus.dev/cm7ftkib2000e09jxeyitdopt.md

 EOF
 ```

 2. Submit the build for processing to verify that the build will succeed when no CRITICAL severity vulnerabilities are found:

 ```apache
 gcloud builds submit
 ```

-3. In the Cloud console, navigate to **Cloud Build &gt; Cloud Build History** to review the build success.
+3. In the Cloud console, navigate to **Cloud Build > Cloud Build History** to review the build success.

 Click **Check my progress** to verify the objective.